 Gets very hot when heated, a hazard for the baby or parent |

-There are definitely some great options on the market for bottles for a breastfed baby, but not many offer as many advantages over disadvantages as the Nanobebe.
-The fact that it warms up easily and prevents bacterial growth with its design definitely make it one of the safer options on the market today for bottles for a 6-month-ld breastfed baby who refuses bottles.
-There are definitely a number of factors to consider, including breast pump compatibility, air vents, and durability to a few.
+There are definitely some great options for bottle feeding on the market for bottles for breastfed babies, but not many offer as many advantages over disadvantages as the Nanobebe.
+The fact that it warms up easily and prevents bacterial growth with its design definitely makes it one of the safer options on the market today for bottles for a 6-month-old breastfed baby who refuses bottles.
+There are definitely a number of factors to consider, including breast pump compatibility, air vents, and durability.
 However, all are great options depending on your baby’s unique needs, and it truly all comes down to the comfort levels of both the parent and baby for each individual product.